Terkwood/BUGOUT/README.md

 Mainly because we designed this system with the goal of being playable over the web.
 For this purpose, it functions well enough.

-The build and configuration of KataGo + Tinybrain is currently very fragile.
-We're running an old version of KataGo and have had difficulty upgrading it to the latest.

 In our context, the build of KataGo itself [probably isn't reproducible](./tinybrain/README.md).
 At least, getting it set up to run in the current production system was a bit of a pain point.

 #### Are you still interested in trying to run this system locally?